rdkcentral/meta-stack-layering-support/docs/nativepkg-toolchain-prebuilt-mode.md

 - Use the meta-stack-layering-support tag 2.0.3 or higher

 ### Advantages
-- Traceability.
-We can track the packages using version info
+- Traceability: Packages can be tracked using version information.
-- Easy update.
-We can independetly update each package
+- Easy Updates: Each package can be updated independently.
 - Will use the prebuilt native packages and toolchain from the Docker path instead of building them from source.
 If any native package is missing in the Docker path, it will be built from source.
 - Ensures consistent native packages and toolchain across different stack layer projects.
 - Significantly reduces both build time and build server disk usage.